barnii77/config.lvim/README.md

 ## Additional Notes
 using :retab n you can change tabs to n spaces
+:set wrap and :set nowrap to wrap / not wrap text

 e goes to end of word, w goes to start of next word Use `gl` to see diagnostics for current line